|University Of Otago, Wellington

 |Council Member||Fergus Cameron||Royal Children’s Hospital, Melbourne

 Fergus Cameron is the Head of Diabetes research at the Murdoch Childrens Research Institute.
 Services, and a consultant at The Royal Children’s Hospital Melbourne.
 He has published widely in the medical and lay literature about matters regarding endocrine and diabetes management.
 His particular interests are the impacts of type 1 diabetes upon central nervous system development and psychosocial aspects of care.
 He is a past council member of the International Society for Paediatric and Adolescent Diabetes and is a participant in the Hvidoere Study Group on Childhood Diabetes.
-He is the immediate past president of the Australasian Paediatric Endocrine Group.

 |Council Member||Bin Moore||The Children’s Hospital at Westmead, Sydney

 Bin Moore is a Clinical Nurse Consultant in the Department of Endocrinology at the Westmead Campus of the Sydney Children’s Hospitals Network.